Snikakrishna/portfolio/README.md

 CSS: For styling and layout, including responsive design using media queries.
 JavaScript: For interactivity, including form validation and dynamic content.
 GitHub Pages: For hosting the website.

-How to View the Website
-Visit the hosted website on GitHub Pages:https://snikakrishna.github.io/portfolio/
+Visit the hosted website on GitHub Pages:https://snikakrishna.github.io/portfolio/ git clone https://github.com/Snikakrishna/portfolio.git

-How to Clone and Run Locally
-To run this project on your local machine:

-Clone the repository:

-git clone https://github.com/Snikakrishna/portfolio.git
-Open the index.html file in your web browser.

-License

-This project is open-source and available under the MIT License.